Case Summary

 Issue:

-Whether just compensation must be paid to a property owner when a former railroad easement is converted to a trail?
+Whether just compensation must be paid to property owners when a former railroad easement is converted to a recreational trail under the National Trails System Act, 16 U.S.C. § 1247(d)

 Plaintiff: